-July 2, 2021
+Jul 2, 2021

-Today it would be unthinkable to analyze alternative information manually, due to the costs in time and resources and the probability of human error.
-Thus inevitably, machine learning and artificial intelligence play a fundamental role when working with new credit scoring methods.
+Today it would be unthinkable to analyze alternative information manually due to the costs in time and resources and the probability of human error.
+Thus, machine learning and artificial intelligence inevitably play a fundamental role when working with new credit scoring methods.

-Machine learning is a branch of artificial intelligence that allows machines to learn without the need of programming.
-In other words, coding instructions for specific tasks is not necessary anymore since machines can interpret the information and perform tasks on their own.
+Machine learning is a branch of artificial intelligence that allows machines to learn without the need for programming.
+In other words, coding instructions for specific tasks is not necessary anymore since machines can interpret the information and perform tasks independently.
 Machine learning identifies patterns and makes predictions under different circumstances.

-As time goes by, it is estimated that the demand for non-conventional credit will grow, since new generations have an increasingly digital lifestyle and way of consumption.
+As time goes by, it is estimated that the demand for non-conventional credit will grow since new generations have an increasingly digital lifestyle and way of consumption.
 Therefore, access to alternative data and machine learning will become essential to reach these new audiences more precisely.

 Taking into account the pace of technological advancements, the introduction of new credit scoring methods based on alternative data and machine learning is not only logical but foreseen.
 The use of artificial intelligence to improve credit scoring models is in its early stages; new challenges and opportunities remain to be discovered.
 Nevertheless, a promising future is expected.